Home for Sale at 578 Lower Hildebrand Road (Sold)

 Custom built home with approximately 6,339 sf of living area situated on 6.27 acres of land.
 Large level yard along the frontage.
 Huge kitchen with a walkout to the wrap around deck and lower level patios.
 Formal dining room and living room.
 There is a full built-in bar in the basement with a bedroom and full bathroom.
-Call today to schedule your appointment.
+This amazing home for sale at 578 Lower Hildebrand Road was just sold.

 PLACES TO VISIT IN MORGANTOWN,WV- WHILE FINDING HOMES FOR SALE